'New Super Mario Bros. U Deluxe' hits Switch in January 2019

 New Super Mario Bros.
 U Deluxe is the latest previously released Nintendo game to find a fresh home on the Switch.
-It's heading to the Nintendo's new console on January 11th, 2019, throwing New Super Mario Bros.
-U and New Super Luigi U into the same package.
+It's heading to Nintendo's new console on January 11th, 2019, throwing New Super Mario Bros.
+U and the Luigi-based platformer New Super Luigi U into the same package.

 New Super Mario Bros.
 U was a launch title for the Wii U. While the game was decidedly fantastic, the Wii U was a flop.
 Launching on the Switch, which is selling like wild, introduces the game to a rich new lineup of players.